AlmostReliable/almostgradle/README.md

 If a key is missing, it will throw an exception.

-#### Resize Client

-Default to `false`.
-When activating, all client run configs will be resized to `1920x1080`, when starting the game.

 #### Sources Jar

 Default to `true`.
 Will create a sources jar for the mod on build.